golioth/golioth-firmware-sdk/examples/zephyr/lightdb/delete/README.md

 ### Set counter value

-The device retrieves the value stored at `/counter` in LightDB every 5 seconds.
-The value can be set with:
+The device deletes the `/counter` path in LightDB every 5 seconds.
+The path (and value) can be created with:

 ```console
 goliothctl lightdb set <device-name> /counter -b "{\"counter\":34}"